JaneliaSciComp/G4_Display_Tools/docs/protocol-designer.md

 The first field in the settings panel reads _Configuration file location:_{:.gui-txt} If the path to the configuration file is incorrect, please update it by using the associated browse button or by typing the correct path into the field.

-Note: that if your configuration file location was incorrect, the Designer may have failed to open, and you may have gotten a matlab error indicating it could not find the configuration file.
-If this is the case, open the file `G4_Display_Tools\G4_Protocol_Designer_Settings.m` and replace the current configuration file path manually with the correct one.
-Please note that this file is set up like a text file - you are not setting a variable.
-Simply replace the actual path text with the new path, without changing any spaces or other characters in the file.
+Note: that if your configuration file location was incorrect upon opening the Designer, you may have gotten a warning in your matlab command window that says `Warning: A filepath from your settings file could not be found.
+Check settings for accuracy.` If you see this warning, it is imperative that you update these settings before going any further.
 {:.warning}

 Note too that the Designer will make changes to the configuration file based on your selections when creating an experiment.
 Depending on where your configuration file is saved, you may need admin privileges on the computer to make these edits.
 If you get an error along the lines of `Error using fileread.
 Could not open file HHMI Panels Configuration.ini`, please make sure your account is able to make changes to the configuration file.
 An easy way to test this is to open the configuration file separately in a text editor and try to save a change.